thehumblefoool/URL-Guardian/README.md

 To install URL Guardian, follow these steps:

 1. **Requirements:**
    - Ensure you are using a Chromium-based Browser.
+NOTE: Using URL Guardian with browsers like Firefox also could work witha few tweaks to the code.
    - Have Python installed locally on your computer.

 2. **Unzip the Folder:**